CSESS/constitution/README.md

 If a motion of non-confidence against the President is being passed by a two-thirds majority of the Quorum at the General Meeting, the General Meeting shall be chaired by either one of the two Vice-Presidents.
 In the absence of both the Internal and External Vice-Presidents, the attendee can vote any one of the Executive Committee members to be the chair of the General Meeting.
 If a motion of non-confidence against the Committee as a whole is being passed by a two-thirds majority of the Quorum at the General Meeting, the attendee can vote any one of the Full Members of the Society to be the chair of the General Meeting.
 ### 4.11.
 Postponement
-A General Meeting shall be postponed if the President of the General Meeting is absent or the quorum is not reached provided that there is thirty minutes of waiting period.
+A General Meeting shall be postponed if the Chair of the General Meeting is absent or the quorum is not reached provided that there is thirty minutes of waiting period.
 Another General Meeting shall be convened within 10 days after the failure of the previous one.
 Notice and agenda concerned shall be posted at least three clear days beforehand.
 If the quorum still cannot be formed, any Computer Science attendee shall form the quorum.

 ## 5. General Polling